 As you walk and work your precinct, do your best to obtain voter's email addresses.
 Let voters know that this will help you keep them informed on Democratic issues, events, candidates, local issues, and Election Day information.
-Let them know that you only plan to use this form of communication sparingly - weekly or monthly depending on the election cycle.
+Let them know that you only plan to use this form of communication sparingly.
 Don't forget to keep your communications positive!